NLO and off-shell effects in top quark mass determinations: Conclusions

-In the future, it would be very interesting to see how the pseudo-data used here compare to real data, and to study the impact of hadronisation effects.
-Furthermore, it is worth investigating how the NLO results for the full $W^+W^- b\bar{b}$ final state, ideally matched to a parton shower, compare to NNLO results for top quark pair production in the narrow-width approximation, combined with different descriptions for the top quark decay.
+In the future, it would be very interesting to see how the pseudo-data used here compare to real data.
+In this context, the impact of hadronisation and colour reconnection effects should be studied.
+Owing to the rather strong impact of the resummation, it would also be useful to perform a dedicated comparison of different parton shower prescriptions such as different evolution variables and recoil strategies.
+Furthermore, it would be worthwhile to investigate how the NLO results for the full $W^+W^- b\bar{b}$ final state, ideally matched to a parton shower, compare to NNLO results for top quark pair production in the narrow-width approximation, combined with different descriptions of the top quark decay.